Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 We have provided examples assuming you are using Android Studio.
 To see any Eclipse specific coding required, see [Eclipse]({{ site.baseurl }}/sdk-implementation/implement-sdk-eclipse.html)

 Follow the steps below to bootstrap the Journey Builder for Apps SDK into your mobile Android app.
-Example code taken from the <a href="https://github.com/ExactTarget/JB4A-SDK-Android-Beta/tree/beta/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer (Beta) for Android</a>.
+Example code taken from the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.

 The JB4A Android SDK is compatible with Android API versions 10 (Gingerbread) or greater.
 Your minimum SDK version must be set no less than 10.